nikAleksandr/CIC/README.md

 - CETNulls
 - customRange - creates a custom set and order of colors IE: ["rgb(255,153,51)", "rgb(49,130,189)", "rgb(7,81,156)"]
 - suppressPrimeInd – suppresses the primary indicator display in the tooltip (and the definition)
+- perCapita - will activate the perCapita button when set to true.
+Can be activated at the dataset level and will be passed to children.
+Can be deactivated for children by passing the value false.
+PerCapita is off for non "level" and "level_np" dataTypes.